CS230X-F24/github-starter-course/README.md

 ## 🤓 Course overview

-This tutorial has been adapted by Catherine Delcourt for the needs of CS230X based on this [Git tutorial] (https://githubtraining.github.io/training-manual/#/01_getting_ready_for_class) and this [Github starter course] (https://github.com/classroom-resources/github-starter-course).
+This tutorial has been adapted by Catherine Delcourt for the needs of CS230X based on this [Git tutorial](https://githubtraining.github.io/training-manual/#/01_getting_ready_for_class) and this [Github starter course](https://github.com/classroom-resources/github-starter-course).

 ## :octocat: Git and GitHub